 Dominick’s educational accomplishments are: Bachelor’s degree in Criminal Justice with a minor in Business Management, Wayland Baptist University, Plainview, Texas, in 1987; Master’s degree in Public Administration, Webster University, St. Louis, Missouri, in 1997.
 He is a former member of the Adjunct Faculty at Northwest Vista College, Alamo Community Colleges, where he was part of their Criminal Justice program.

 Dominick has been a very active member of the local community holding several positions of responsibility in volunteer, non-profit and governmental boards and commissions.
-He is the current and past president, as well as former secretary and member-at-large of the Guilbeau Park Owner’s Association, past president, as well as former vice president and secretary of the Northwest Neighborhood Alliance, former chair and co-chair of the Citizen Advisory Committee to CPS Energy, former VIA Citizen’s Advisory Board member, former co-chair of Solar San Antonio, Inc., former member of the board of directors for the Lutheran High School Association of San Antonio, former board member for the San Antonio Parks and Recreation Committee, founder of the San Antonio Forest, Inc. (a nonprofit urban forestry program), former board member of the Brooks Advisory Board that established Brooks CityBase, now Port SA, former chairman of the congregation at Redeemer Lutheran Church and has served on numerous other initiatives throughout the community.
+He is the current and past president, as well as former secretary and member-at-large of the Guilbeau Park Owner’s Association.
+Past president, as well as former vice president and secretary of the Northwest Neighborhood Alliance.
+He was the former chair and co-chair of the Citizen Advisory Committee to CPS Energy, former VIA Citizen’s Advisory Board member, former co-chair of Solar San Antonio, Inc., former member of the board of directors for the Lutheran High School Association of San Antonio, former board member for the San Antonio Parks and Recreation Committee, former board member of the inaugural Brooks Advisory Board that established Brooks CityBase, now Port SA, and former president of the congregation at Redeemer Lutheran Church.
 He is currently a member of the Concordia Lutheran Church congregation.

 Dominick is also a former member of the Board of Directors for the Texas Solar Energy Society, a charter and lifetime member of the Air Force Security Forces Association, former vice president of the Alamo Chapter of the Air Force Forces Association, former secretary and member of the Board of Directors of the Air Force Security Forces Museum Foundation on Lackland Air Force Base.